sankshitpandoh/browser-tab-elect/README.md

   return <div>{isLeader ?
 'Leader' : 'Follower'}</div>;
 }
 ```

+### Options and identity

+`useSingleTabLeader(options)` reuses (or creates) an elector instance keyed by the full option set.
+Changing any of these will create and start a new elector instance:

+- `storageKey`, `channelName`
+- `leaseMs`, `renewEveryMs`
+- `electionMinBackoffMs`, `electionMaxBackoffMs`

+This ensures the hook reflects configuration changes deterministically without leaking prior listeners.

 ## Protocol (high-level)
 - Each tab has a UUID and competes to lead when there's no valid leader.